sebastian-mutz/fsml/doc/api/sts.md

 ---
-title: STS: Sample Statistics
+title: STS: Basic Statistics
 ---

 # Overview

-This is the API documentation for all sample statistics procedures.
+This is the API documentation for all population and sample statistics procedures.

 [TOC]